svelteuidev/svelteui/apps/docs/src/pages/core/loader.md

 ## Usage

-By default, loader will be rendered with the SvelteUI blue color.
+By default, Loader will be rendered with the SvelteUI blue color.
 You can choose any color defined in the theme or extend your [own theme](theming/create-styles):

 <Demo demo={LoaderDemos.usage} />

 ## Configure default loader

-You can configure default loader to be one of it's three variants, `circle`, `dots` and `bars`:
+You can configure default Loader to be one of it's three variants, `circle`, `dots` and `bars`:

 <Demo demo={LoaderDemos.variants} />